You just got engaged!

-The undeniable elegance and grace of modern micro pavé jewelry is certain to draw the eye of anyone who happens to see it.
+The undeniable elegance and grace of modern micro pavé jewelry are certain to draw the eye of anyone who happens to see it.
 However, these delicate pieces do require extra care and love on the part of their owner.
 At times, though the passion for your jewelry might burn with desire, a certain level of neglect might ruin the relationship.

 It is the last few minutes of the Super Bowl.
 Eli is just about to throw the game-winning pass.
-Your fiancé is screaming and jumping much like the rest of the stadium.
-Finally, the ball is thrown and the whole stadium explodes.
+Your fiancé is screaming and jumping, much like the rest of the stadium.
+Finally, the ball is thrown, and the whole stadium explodes.
 You are excited.
 You are frantically applauding.
 And your new engagement ring is crying with pain.

 Why?
 Unbeknown to you, it’s being bombarded with hundreds of hits by a right-hand ring.
 When your hands meet during the applause, the right-hand ring extols its revenge on your engagement ring.
 The back of your ring gets smashed at a rate of 4 hits per second.

 You should not feel bad about it.
-In the course of life there are many events beyond your control.
-Your jeweler is like a family doctor – you go see him no matter how embarrassing or mundane your problem is.
+In the course of life, there are many events beyond your control.
+Your jeweler is like a family doctor – you see him no matter how embarrassing or mundane your problem is.
 Your trusted jeweler will always reward your customer loyalty by performing a repair at little or no cost or assist in filing the insurance claim.

 Here is a conversation at a jewelry counter repeated in this form or another more than once or twice.
-Customer: "I expect to wear my ring every day.
+Customer: “I expect to wear my ring every day.
 I am an active person and do a lot of physical activities.
 I travel, I garden, and I exercise.
 Regardless, I do not want to take it off my finger for any reason.
 This is the way I am.
-Besides, if I don’t have the ring somebody just might assume that I am still single!"
+Besides, if I don’t have the ring, somebody might assume that I am still single!”

 Salesperson: “No problem at all, you can wear it non-stop, it’s really well made.
 It’s a quality item, not the cheap knockoff you would buy on 47th Street.”